AynalemN/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 4. Free list - write a function that frees a listint_t list.
 5. Free - Write a function that frees a listint_t list.
 	* The function sets the `head` to `NULL`
+6. Pop - Write a function that deletes the head node of a `listint_t` linked list, and returns the head node’s data (n).
+	* if the linked list is empty return `0`